 Rural populations often must travel for access to many essential preventative services.
 Using library locations will provide vital opportunities in these under-resourced areas.
-The awarded projects represent library systems from all regions of our state and include support for social workers, community health workers, and telehealth access at library locations.
+The nine awarded projects represent library systems from all regions of our state and include support for social workers, community health workers, and telehealth access at library locations.
 The programs aim to increase access to a variety of services, including behavioral health, health screenings, and reproductive health with the ultimate goal of connecting community members to the appropriate services for consistent and sustained preventive care and treatment.

 Expands broadband internet to improve access to healthcare in Union County as well as implementing a social worker position to focus on building stronger relationships with the school districts to help families of children with special needs.